octo-technology/OpenTezos/docs/explorer/exam.md

 ### Question 4

-What does the _TzStats_ explorer allow you to do?
+What does a block explorer such as _TzStats_ allow you to do?

 - [x] Get an overview of the main activity on the Tezos network, e.g. staking activity, gas price, XTZ offer, transaction volume, etc.
 - [x] Get general information about a specific block number.